Break free today

 - Depression and fatigue when not using the drugs

-Other drugs commonly used by people with Amphetamine addiction
+Other drugs commonly used by people with amphetamine and methamphetamine addiction

-Many people with Amphetamine addiction engage in polydrug abuse because of the perception that other drugs enhance the effects of the Amphetamine.
+Many people with amphetamine and methamphetamine addiction engage in polydrug abuse because of the perception that other drugs enhance the effects of the Amphetamine.
 In particular, alcohol and marijuana are used.
 Sometimes, sedatives like heroin are used with Amphetamines for an enhanced effect.

 Using multiple drugs complicates the ability to detox and recover from Amphetamine addiction.
 However, it is possible to effectively treat Amphetamine addiction or other similar drugs, as well as the polydrug abuse that often occurs with these substances.